 "Mojang Caller's Bane In-game shop

 However players that do create their own servers can decide to give everyone a full collection at the start, alongside changing the gold and card distribution to their liking.
-The game is available for download for PC and Mac
+The game is for PC and Mac